dreamx-market/dreamx-docs/http.md

 }
 ```

 Bids will be sorted in descending order by price, and asks will be sorted in ascending order by price.
-Within the price sorted orders, the orders are further sorted by expiration in ascending order.
+Within the price sorted orders, the orders are further sorted by date in ascending order.

 The way pagination works for this endpoint is that the **page** and **per_page** query params apply to both `bids` and `asks` collections, and if `page` * `per_page` > `total` for a certain collection, the `records` for that collection should just be empty.